Close

 In any personal injury case, the plaintiff must prove that the defendant failed to meet the duties that they owed to the plaintiff.
 Duties may be based on common sense practices that are standard in the defendant’s industry, or they may be inferred from federal regulations that the defendant was obligated to follow.

 ADA guidelines are a perfect example of the latter.
 If you were injured on a cruise line because the cruise operator failed to account for your disability as they should have under the ADA, you can use that to show that the cruise line breached their duty to you as a patron.
-The cruise ship attorneys at Rivkind Margulies & Rivkind, P.A. are well-versed in the requirements of the ADA and can help you pinpoint exactly where your cruise line fell short in providing you with the care that you deserve.

 Get Answers About ADA Requirements on Cruise Ships from Rivkind Margulies & Rivkind, P.A.